Short Inca Trail Peru Machu Picchu 2025

 How challenging is the Short Inca Trail?

-As mentioned above, a high level of fitness or being an experienced hiker is not required to complete it.
+As mentioned above, a high level of fitness or experience as a hiker is not required to complete it.
 However, achieving acclimatization a few days before starting this trip is vital to avoiding inconvenience.

 Can you make the Short Inca Trail on your own?